 Table 5.
-Passing thresholds for internships in the Mechanical Engineering programme.
+Passing thresholds for the Mechanical Engineering programme..

-Technical programmes Industrial Design Engineering Orientation and analysis Idea and concept developme nt Materiali sation General/Project management Written communica tion Oral presentation Profession-specific expertise (professional competence, research) > General skills (professional conduct, communication) Pass Every part ≥ 5 a and an average of ≥ 6 And Every part ≥ 5 and an average of ≥ 6 Truncated Resit Every part ≥ 5 and an average of < 6 And Every part ≥ 5 and an average of ≥ 6 Every part ≥ 5 and an average of ≥ 6 And Every part ≥ 5 and an average of < 6 Fail All other cases All other cases
+Industrial Product Design

+Orientatio Idea and Materiali General/Project Written Oral

+n and concept sation management communic presentati

+analysis development ation on

+Profession-specific expertise

+(professional competence, >

+research)

+General skills (professional

+conduct, communication)

+Pass Every part ≥ 5 and an average ≥6 én Every part ≥ 5 and an average ≥ 6

+Limited resit Every part ≥ 5 and an average < 6 én Every part ≥ 5 and an average ≥ 6

+Every part $\geq$ 5 and an average $\geq$ 6 én Every part ≥ 5 and an average < 6

+Fail All other cas All other cases All other cases

 Table 6.
-Passing thresholds for internships in the Industrial Design Engineering programme
+Passing thresholds for the Industrial Product Design programme